Current Ministry Location: Monrovia, CA

-Sister Maureen Gunning speaks with a soft Southern drawl.
-Born in Covington, Kentucky May 29th, 1931 to Gladys (Leach) Gunning and George J. Gunning, she grew up in Atlanta, Georgia and joined Maryknoll in 1951 from Christ the King Parish, Atlanta.
-In the Valley Park, MO novitiate she taught everyone “y’all!”
+Sister Maureen speaks with a soft Southern drawl.
+Born in Covington, Kentucky May 29th, 1931 to Gladys (Leach) Gunning and George J. Gunning, she grew up in Atlanta, Georgia with 4 sisters and 2 brothers.
+She graduated from Christ the King High School in Atlanta in 1949.

-After receiving a degree in Education from Maryknoll Teachers College, in 1958 Sister Maureen was assigned to the Maryknoll School for Japanese in Los Angeles, CA. “I had my first chance to learn appreciation for a culture different from my own.”
+After earning a Bachelor of Education degree from Maryknoll Teachers College, in 1958 Sister Maureen was assigned to the Maryknoll Japanese School in Los Angeles, CA. “I had my first chance to learn appreciation for a culture different from my own.”
 The Japanese community became very dear to my heart with relationships that continue.”

 Remembering all her years in mission, Sister Maureen says, “My deepest feelings are of love and gratitude to God who has done everything.”
-In 2008 she was assigned to the Maryknoll Sisters House in Monrovia, CA. In 2017 she returned to the Sisters’ Center in NY where she continues to reside and to volunteer in the Sisters’ Home Care unit.
+In 2008, Sister Maureen was assigned to the Maryknoll Sisters House in Monrovia, CA. In 2017 she returned to the Sisters’ Center in NY where she continues to reside and to volunteer in the Sisters’ Home Care unit.